MiniZinc/libminizinc/en/command_line.rst

   Stop after reporting ``i`` solutions (only used with satisfaction problems).

+.. option:: -i, --intermediate

+  Turns on printing of intermediate solutions for optimisation problems.
+Has no effect for satisfaction problems.

+.. option:: -n-i, --no-intermediate

+  Turns off printing of intermediate solutions for optimisation problems.
+Has no effect for satisfaction problems.

+.. option:: --all-satisfaction

+  Turns on printing of all solutions for satisfaction problems.
+Has no effect for optimisation problems.

+.. option:: --disable-all-satisfaction

+  Turns off printing of all solutions for satisfaction problems.
+Has no effect for optimisation problems.

 .. option:: -f, --free-search

   Instructs the solver to conduct a "free search", i.e., ignore any search